Please click to view.

 - E – Evolving: Changes in the mole over time.

-Protective measures, such as avoiding skin exposure to sunlight during peak sun hours (10 AM to 3 PM), wearing protective clothing, and applying high-SPF sunscreen, are essential for reducing exposure to harmful ultraviolet (UV) light.
+Protective measures, such as avoiding skin exposure to sunlight during peak sun hours (10 AM to 3 PM), wearing protective clothing, and applying high sun protection factor (SPF) sunscreen, are essential for reducing exposure to harmful ultraviolet (UV) light.
 These protective measures are especially important in children because 80% of our lifetime exposure to UV light occurs before age 18.

 Once a month, you should perform a self-exam to look for signs of skin cancer.
 It is best to perform the exam in a well-lit area after a shower or bath.
 Use a full-length mirror with the added assistance of a hand mirror when necessary.
 Using a hair dryer can help you examine any areas of skin covered by hair, such as your scalp.

-- In front of a full-length mirror, inspect the front of your body, making sure to look at the front of your neck, chest (including under breasts), legs, and genitals.
+- In front of a full-length mirror, inspect the front of your body, making sure to look at the front of your neck, chest (including under breasts), legs, and genital areas.

 - With your arms raised, inspect both sides of your body, making sure to examine your underarms.